-Each year Campus Ministry and Social Action (CMSA) runs its L.O.V.E.program (Lasallian Outreach Volunteer Experience), which gives students the chance to travel to some of the world’s poorest areas in New Orleans, Kenya, Ecuador, the Dominican Republic, and West Virginia to volunteer with people of very different socioeconomic backgrounds.
+Each year, Campus Ministry and Social Action (CMSA) runs its L.O.V.E.program (Lasallian Outreach Volunteer Experience), which gives students the chance to travel to some of the world’s poorest areas in New Orleans, Kenya, Ecuador, the Dominican Republic, and West Virginia to volunteer with people of different socioeconomic backgrounds.

 A campus to call home

 The tight-knit College communityis composed of over 4,000 students.
 With a 12:1 student-faculty ratio,our professors know students personally and care about their success.
 The majority of students live on our traditional collegiate campus, which is just a subway ride from the city center.
 In addition, many students take advantage ofthe College’s New York City location and intern at some of the world’s leading companies.